Skip to main content

 Can Multiple Myeloma Be Found Early?

-People with MGUS (monoclonal gammopathy of unknown significance) or solitary plasmacytoma are at risk of developing multiple myeloma, so doctors typically do regular bloodwork to monitor for it.
-Multiple myeloma may be diagnosed sooner in those people than those who did not have MGUS or a solitary plasmacytoma.
+MGUS (monoclonal gammopathy of unknown significance) and solitary plasmacytoma are conditions that might develop into multiple myeloma.
+Because people with these conditions are at higher risk of multiple myeloma, doctors usually do regular bloodwork to watch for early signs.
+This might lead to multiple myeloma being diagnosed earlier in people with MGUS or a solitary plasmacytoma.

 American Cancer Society Emails